alosadagrande/tekton-dpdk/blog.md

 ⛩  PipelineRuns
 ```

 > :exclamation: Notice that there are no resources (`PipelineResources`) created in our pipeline.
-So, their functionality has been migrated to Tasks.
+So, their functionality has been migrated to Tasks and we are good to go with the Tekton Pipelines Beta release.

 ### Adding Triggers to the Pipeline